• Skip to primary navigation

 Selecting Bathroom Mirrors

-In the new build, our builder offers a built-in framed out mirror standard in the contract.
+In our current home, our builder offered built-in framed out mirrors standard in the contract.
 It’s a nice clean look, and an upgrade from the typical builder-basic mirrors that usually get glued to the walls.
-However, I feel like our bathrooms in the new house don’t have much opportunity for a ton of personality, so I have asked for all the built-in mirrors other than one to be left out.
+However, we felt like our bathrooms didn’t have much opportunity for a ton of personality, so we asked for all the built-in mirrors other than one to be left out.
+In our new build, we’re doing the exact same thing!
 I plan to select a mirror for each space based upon how I want to “decorate” it.
 Bathroom mirrors are a great way to inject a little personality and design flair into a space.

-The bathroom in what will be my office (originally designed to be the primary suite) is the only place I’m leaving the built-in mirror.
-In my Photoshop mock-up I shared a few weeks ago to show the woven light fixtures we’re using (which are gorgeous by the way) you can see the build out.
-This is from a home that was recently completed and has many of the same features as ours.
+The bathroom in my current office is the only place where we’ve left the built-in mirror option, which you can see below.
+In my Photoshop mock-up I shared prior to moving in, I added in the woven light fixtures (similar here) we have.
 If you look closely, there isn’t much space with the window and walls to fit a standard mirror.
 And if you look extra closely, you can see an outlet on the right side that also needs to be factored in.
-So, in this space, we’re going to have it built just like they did below,
+So, in this space, we left the built-in option because it just works better in some spaces!

-With that, I’ve been searching for several mirrors over the past weeks to use in the other bathrooms.
+With all of that, I’ve been searching for several mirrors over the past weeks to use in the other bathrooms in our new house.

 If you’re on a similar hunt for a bathroom mirror, keep in mind that choosing the right bathroom mirror can have a big impact on the overall look and functionality of your bathroom.
 When selecting a bathroom mirror, there are a few things to consider.